AchoArnold/discount-for-student-dev/README.md

 ## Version Control

-  * [Tower](https://www.git-tower.com/students/github) [DISCOUNT] -  The Git client that brings all of Git and GitHub's power to the desktop, for Mac and Windows.
-Free license for Tower Pro while you're a student.
+  * [Tower](https://www.git-tower.com/students/windows) [FREE] -  Tower for Students provides free access to Tower "Pro" as a student.
+If you're enrolled as a student, you can use Tower "Pro" for free!
+Apply with your school email address.

 * [GitKraken](https://www.gitkraken.com/github-student-developer-pack) [FREE] - Pro version of the GitKraken Client.
 Sign into the desktop version after getting your [Github Student Developer Pack](https://education.github.com/pack).